bajamircea/bajamircea.github.io/_posts/2015-10-29-dependency-problem.markdown

 - Would count a sequence including `<vector>`, `<set>`, `<map>` and `<algorithm>` like one (it's using some standard containers).
 - Some API header like `<windows.h>` would include lots of other headers.
-  Changing that might not be feasible for backward compatibilty reasons.
+  Changing that might not be feasible for backward compatibility reasons.

 Sometimes one can identify a group of member variables, that are used together in code, that are very loosely coupled with other groups of member variables of